 The Callaway Edge Driver

 Once you remove the (included) headcover, you have a driver that doesn’t look out of place in any players’ golf bag.
-It certainly doesn’t look ‘budget’ at all.
+The Callaway Edge driver certainly doesn’t look like a ‘budget’ club at all.
 I was reminded of the Callaway Epic when I first removed the headcover.
 The finish on the back is matte, which is a nice touch for preventing distracting glare and reflections.